avishaan/codehatcher.github.io/_drafts/template-book2020-09-07-laws-of-leadership copy 2.md

 date: 2018-2-11
 ---
 # Intro
-As always, I don't agree with or use everything I read, but I will still try and summarize it here.{% include book-para.md %}
+As always, I don't agree with or use everything I read, but I will still try and summarize it here. {% include book-para.md %}

 # Summary